kargenta/Currency-Exchange-Website-Group43/README.md

 # Developer Manual:
 ## How to install application and dependencies:
-### Installing Applciation:
+### Installing Application:
 Clone repository: `https://github.com/kargenta/Currency-Exchange-Website-Group43.git`
-Make sure to set/change the directory as well if needed and that you have Node Package Manager installed.
+Make sure to set/change the directory as well if needed and that you have Node.js installed.

 ### Installing Dependencies:
+Make sure you have already installed the following dependencies:
-`npm install` ??
+- Node Package Manager: `npm install`
 - Nodemon: `npm install nodemon`
 - Express: `npm install express`
 - Supabase :`npm install @supabase/supabase-js`
 - Body-parser: `npm install body-parser`
 - validate-currency-code: `npm install validate-currency-code`

 ## Running your application on a server:
-NodeJS + Express??
+Start the server using Node.js and Express
-`npm init` & `npm start`
+    `npm start`

 ## API: